-Service of process on the FDIC absolutely must be made upon their registered agent at their address.
+Process Service on the FDIC absolutely must be made upon their registered agent at their address.
 This is because the FDIC has numerous agents for service of process listed on their website, and service of process must be completed on the right agent to be recognized.

-If the FDIC has been named in any capacity as a party to a lawsuit in federal or state court, it is imperative to remember that service of process on any of the agents listed does not, by itself, complete service of process on the FDIC.
+If the FDIC has been named in any capacity as a party to a lawsuit in federal or state court, it is imperative to remember that process service on any of the agents listed does not, by itself, complete service of process on the FDIC.
 If it is necessary to serve process on the FDIC as a party to a lawsuit in either federal or state court, service must be done on one of the agents listed, specified in the appropriate jurisdiction, as well as the Attorney General of the United States in Washington, D.C., and the United States attorney for the district in which the lawsuit is brought.
-The service of process on the FDIC is not complete until all three of these steps are completed.
+Process Service on the FDIC is not complete until all three of these steps are completed.

-[4.0] HOW TO SERVE A SUBPOENA ON THE FDIC
+HOW TO SERVE A SUBPOENA ON THE FEDERAL DEPOSIT INSURANCE CORPORATION

 Any subpoena or other legal process to obtain information maintained by the FDIC shall be duly issued by a court having jurisdiction over the FDIC.
 This subpoena is served upon either the Executive Secretary (or their designee) or the Regional Director or Regional Manager of the FDIC reg.
 The legal action from which the subpoena or process was issued is pending.
 This would also include the agent designated to receive the process in the jurisdiction in which any insured depository institution is located.